ThomasVilet/Lift-Equipment-API/README.md

 # Lift Equipment API
- This application will contain a library of lifting equipment and exercises that users can access.
+ This application will contain a library of lifting equipment and exercises that third parties can access.
+The reason for creating this program was because all other workout APIs did not allow me to add or update exercises.
+I found myself more frustrated that I could not find the exercise I was looking for, so I took it into my own hands.
+I am using this API for another application that allows users to join gym communities and post their various workouts for others to see.

 ## Setup